second-state/libeni/docs/guides/implement-eni-operations.rst

     std::string m_Str;
   };

-Check :doc:`the documentation <guides/parsing-eni-arguments>` to see more detail about how arguments are converted into a ``json::Array``.
+Check :doc:`the documentation <parsing-eni-arguments>` to see more detail about how arguments are converted into a ``json::Array``.

 Estimate Gas Consumption